superform-xyz/superform-core/security-review/README.md

 # Overview

-This directory contains information relevant to prior security reviews and information relevant to the scope of bug bounties.
+This directory contains information relevant to prior security reviews and the scope of bug bounties.

 ## Out of scope